YuAo/AudioAlignment/README.md

 [Accelerate](https://developer.apple.com/documentation/accelerate/) is used to boost performance.

-Audio fingerprint generation is approximatelly 60ms per minute audio on a 2019 Intel iMac with i5 processor (in release mode).
+For a one-minute audio, the fingerprint generation takes approximately 60ms on a 2019 Intel iMac with i5 processor (in release mode).

 ## Acknowledgements